 From other countries to Finland

-If you move to Finland on a permanent basis, you are usually covered under the Finnish social security system from the date of moving to Finland.
-You can also receive benefits from Kela.
+If you move to Finland on a permanent basis, you can usually receive Kela benefits starting from the date of your move to Finland.

-Temporary stay in Finland
+Temporary stays in Finland